 It looks like we won’t be visiting the Kabuki anytime soon so I’ve decided to get creative and create my own little spa circuit aka cranking the shower on super hot and rubbing this body scrub all over my body.

 It’s not quite the same but it does feel like a little indulgence you can enjoy at home.
 So I thought I would share my go-to body scrub recipe with you as well as a couple tips for how to make a salt scrub and use it at home.
 Let’s dive in…

 We often hear about the benefits of exfoliation for our faces.
 Dead skin cells build up and can clog pores and cause acne.
 That’s why exfoliating your face is encouraged a few times a week.
 But what about our bodies?
 Our body skin also builds up dead skin cells which many of us ignore and never exfoliate.
 There are a couple different ways to exfoliate your skin, with a body scrub being one of them.

 The benefit of a salt scrub is that it not only helps to exfoliate dry skin (leading to smoother, softer and healthier skin), but it also encourages detoxification.
 By stimulating the lymphatic system, a salt scrub can help our bodies natural detoxification efforts helping us to eliminate stagnant toxins in our bodies.

 Why Use a Salt Scrub vs. Sugar Scrub

-Salt scrubs tend to be a bit more abrasive on the skin so if you have sensitive skin, I would stick to a sugar scrub (I like this one as it uses brown sugar), however if you’re looking for something a bit more intense, salt scrubs are the way to go.
+Salt scrubs tend to be a bit more abrasive on the skin so if you have sensitive skin, I would stick to a sugar scrub (I like this homemade sugar scrub with brown sugar), however if you’re looking for something a bit more intense, salt scrubs are the way to go.

-There are also so many incredible minerals in sea salt that are absorbed by the body when using a salt scrub of which there aren’t nearly as many in a sugar scrub.
+There are also so many incredible vitamins + minerals in sea salt that are absorbed by the body when using a salt scrub of which there aren’t nearly as many in a sugar scrub.

 Types of Salt to Use